Tuesday, July 14, 2026

 NVIDIA official — first-hand confirmation of roadmap / product.

-Official disclosureSlicast · July 3, 2026 · US · Source: NVIDIA Blog
+Official disclosureSlicast · July 14, 2026 · US · Source: NVIDIA Blog

-Today, open models are making frontier-level AI broadly accessible, with control over customization and trust through transparency.
-They give enterprises and government agencies the ability to inspect, adapt and deploy AI in sensitive environments, making them essential for national security, corporate sustainability and industrial innovation.
-With domain-optimized harnesses, strong open models can deliver frontier capabilities while helping customers retain control over proprietary data, model weights and deployment environments.
-Palantir's announcement brings NVIDIA Nemotron open models into air-gapped environments — secure setups that are completely isolated from unsecured networks — on NVIDIA accelerated computing.
+Today open models make frontier-level AI broadly accessible while preserving control through transparency.
+They enable enterprises and government agencies to inspect, adapt and deploy AI in sensitive environments, which is essential for national security, corporate sustainability and industrial innovation.
+With domain-optimized harnesses, strong open models can deliver frontier capabilities while customers retain control over proprietary data, model weights and deployment environments.

-With this new engine, agencies and operators can run customized Nemotron models on their own infrastructure, train on their own data and retain full ownership of the resulting models, including the weights that encode their operational knowledge.
-Palantir's Sovereign AI Operating System, built on AIP, Ontology, Foundry and Apollo, handles the operational and data authorization layer for easy deployment in sensitive environments.
-Explicit data authorization, architecturally enforced isolation and full auditability are already central to the system.
-As customized models are used in production, agencies and operators can continually improve them within their own environments using new data and feedback, creating a data flywheel that optimizes performance while keeping data, models and auditability under customer control.
+Agencies and operators can run customized Nemotron models on their own infrastructure, train on their own data and retain full ownership of the resulting models including the weights that encode their operational knowledge.
+Palantir's Sovereign AI Operating System, built on AIP, Ontology, Foundry and Apollo, handles the operational and data authorization layer for easy deployment in sensitive environments, with explicit data authorization, architecturally enforced isolation and full auditability.

 Read the original